danda1974/JS-Game-Challenge/README.md

 # JS-Game-Challenge

+This is my first JS Game, so I chose a very easy-to-build one: a memory game for kids with "Hello Kitty" cards.
+If this works out fine, I will try to build a more advanced game.

+---

+Original Challenge description below:

 JavaScript Game
 The task
 Congratulations, you’re a JavaScript developer!
 Now it’s time to show the world your newly